 |William Hill||Turtle Creek Casino|

 Detroit casinos handled a record $15.7 million in sports betting revenue in August 2020, according to the Michigan Gaming Control Board (MGCB).
 It wasn’t a difficult record to set — casino sportsbooks opened in March but closed less than a week later due to the coronavirus and did not reopen until August (at 15% capacity).
+In early 2021, the retail sports betting handle was at least $23 million for each month; the figure hit a high of $46.1 million in October 2020.

 Detroit casinos had combined revenue of $69 million in August 2020, about 40% less than the previous August, due to the pandemic.
 Revenue from slots and tables games exceeded $120 million in January and February, before the pandemic hit.
+But by early 2021 the three commercial casinos were recording solid numbers again, surpassing $100 million each month in revenue from March through May.

 Highlights of some of Michigan’s most important gambling laws: